Julius C. "Bud" Shaw Professor of Sports History

 - School of History and Sociology

-Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports, Society, and Technology and an Assistant Professor of History.
+Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports History and Associate Professor of History.
 His research focuses on the history of sports and American culture.

 - Ph.D., Purdue University, May 2011

 - Student Recognition of Excellence in Teaching: Class of 1934 Award, Georgia Tech, 2020

 - Dean's Distinguished Award for Innovation in Education, Georgia Tech, 2019

 - Geoffrey G. Eichholz Faculty Teaching Award, Georgia Tech, 2019

 - Class of 1940 Course Survey Teaching Effectiveness Award, Georgia Tech, 2017

 - Class of 1940 Course Survey Teaching Effectiveness Award, Georgia Tech, 2016

 - CETL/BP Junior Faculty Teaching Excellence Award, Georgia Tech, 2015

 - Class of 1969 Teaching Fellow, Georgia Tech, 2014